dreger/audaciousfox.net/style-guide.md

 - Daring Fireball (italicize)
 - FiveThirtyEight (italicize)
+- Go-to: "my go-to song is 'Shake it Off'"
 - Lock in: being forced to use a certain type of product
 - Long-form: lots of words
 - National Geographic (italicize)